 The hills surrounding the park are spectacular with small farms growing coffee, banana, potatoes, yuca and sugar cane.

-It’s a long hike and difficult hike up and down the steep mountains and 8 miles of narrow foot trails to visit the major sites.
+It’s a long hike and difficult hike up and down the steep mountains.
+There is a total of 8 miles of narrow foot trails to cover to visit the major sites.
 It can be easily done in two days of hiking which includes exploring the tombs.
-Hikers were reporting doing it all in a day.
+Some hikers were reporting doing it all in a day.

 At the park entrance there are two small museums.
 From there, a 30 minute climb up a paved road is the main site, Alto de Segovia, where there are 29 tombs mangificiently preserved.
 From Segovia it’s a 20 minute walk up to Alto del Duende – a smaller site with 13 tombs.
 And from there its a 35 minute walk to El Tablon where there are 9 statues similar to the ones found in San Agustin.
 The footpath continues to the village of San Andres de Pisimbala’ – a favorite lunch stop.